dustpg/LongUI/README.md

 ## Features in LongUI

 **Friendly with High-DPI**
-  - No GDI/GDI+, LongUI use Direct2D as rendering api, could zoom a container into any size
+  - No GDI/GDI+, LongUI could zoom a container into any size

 **XML Layout**
-  - Easy way to create a window by xml
+  - Easy way to create a window through xml

 **Light Weight**
-  - LongUI was designed to be a static-link framework.
+  - static-link framework.
-  - The `helloworld` in only 200+kb(/MD in MSC).
+  - The `helloworld` in 200+kb only(/MD in MSC).

 [Known Issues](./KnownIssues.md)
 [Document](./Document/)